Linuxander/ntfy_aws_deployment_iac/README.md

 This terraform script by default allows all http/https, and ssh connections from anywhere (`0.0.0.0/0`).

-There are two files where you can list the allowed IP's you want to grant access to.
+There are two files where you can list the allowed IPs you want to grant access to, and they will be applied to the appropriate security group rules.

 ## Obtaining your public IP address